SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

 It simplifies prototyping and makes customized configurations highly flexible.
 The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
 By combining several boards with different logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.
 Audio and control signals are exchanged between boards via jumper cables or wires.
 A wide range of circuit examples with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
 These circuits can be a good basis for experimenting with CMOS chips.
-In addition, it is recommendable to use data sheets for all active components used in electronic projects. [...]
-As power supply any DC source between 3V - 18V providing more than 250mA or greater can be used and it is also possible to use 9V guitar effect PSUs.
-LEDs series resitors need to be calculated accordingly.
+In addition, it is recommendable to use data sheets for all active components used in electronic projects.
+Power supply for the boards should comply with the power ratings of the used ICs, which is typically between 3V - 18V DC.
+LED series resistors need to be calculated accordingly.
+For the experimenter console, 9V power supply for guitar effects work well.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">